 AI orchestration, if done well, increases efficiency and effectiveness because it streamlines processes and ensures the AI you’re using communicate, share data, and function as one system.

-What’s the difference between AI orchestration and a traditional AI application?
+What’s the difference between AI orchestration tools and a traditional AI application?

 Mainly, that an AI application is a standalone system designed to perform specific tasks while AI orchestration is the act of making those standalone systems work together for broader, more complex tasks.